wparks08/application-utility/README.md

 ## Roadmap

+- **Update 6/17/20** - The original JavaFX application has been restructured, with Gradle added.
+This is, indeed, coming *after* the Electron rewrite started.
+The `master` branch was an eyesore to look at, and something needed to be done in the interim before the rewrite is complete.
+(Plus, it was good practice on adding Gradle to an existing project! :) )
 - **Update 4/8/20** - Electron rewrite has started!
 Take a look at the [electron](https://github.com/wparks08/application-utility/tree/electron) branch to check it out.

 JavaFX was used to build this application.
 While the application is functional and effective, there are a lot of changes that need to happen - it can be much better.